pilgrimstack/workshop-301/1.test/readme.md

     * Get the IP of this instance
     * A configuration in /etc/hosts
     * **Get the ip_master from the meta-data server**
-      * The meta-data are always served on a link-local address 169.254.169.254
+      * The meta-data are always served on the link-local address 169.254.169.254
       * Add this line
         ```
          - ip_master=$(curl -s http://169.254.169.254/openstack/latest/meta_data.json | jq .meta.master | sed s'/\"//g')